leondutoit/open-data/trends.md

 ##### Storage

 Two Norwegian data archives (or repositories) are available: the [Norwegian Social Science Data Services (NSD)](http://www.nsd.uib.no/nsddata/arkivering/en/001_deposit_data.html) archive, and the [Norstore data archive](https://www.norstore.no/services/archive) - which is still in a beta phase.
+Both projects are funded by the RCN.
+NSD is more appropriate for social scientific (as the name suggests) and structured data while Norstore is more targeted at unstructured data.

-EUDAT b2share
+At the EU level, data repository or archive-like services such as [B2SHARE](https://b2share.eudat.eu/?ln=en) are available free of charge.
+This is a service developed and maintained by [EUDAT](http://eudat.eu/), another H2020 project which is a collaboration of 33 data and computing centres accross Europe.

-pros and cons
+Archives enable robust and secure long term data storage.
+But they also make it possible to, for example, reference data.
+In order to do this it should be possible to find it even when phsyical or network location changes.
+This is accomplished by the use of `persistent identifiers` or `PIDs`.
+A PID is simply a _long lasting reference to a digital object_.

-should be possible to find it even when phsyical or network location changes PID (function, examples)
+A common PID implementation is a Digital Object Identified ([DOI](https://www.doi.org/)) - Norstore for example uses DOIs.
+Other systems include: .
+It is not necessary to know the implementation details but the curious can get an excellent overview provided at the right level of detail as [provided by Juha Hakala](http://www.metadaten-twr.org/2010/10/13/persistent-identifiers-an-overview/).

 ##### Metadata